LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 The following example shows the advantages of using the *User interaction points*:

-A project called *HalbachOptimisation* [@HalbachOptimisation] implements a data analysis step and optimizes a magnetic field that is as homogeneous as possible within a circular section using given mechanical dimensions as input parameters of the magnets which are used.
+A project called *HalbachOptimisation* [@O24] implements a data analysis step and optimizes a magnetic field that is as homogeneous as possible within a circular section using given mechanical dimensions as input parameters of the magnets which are used.
 For this purpose, a mutation of the magnet positions and rotations is performed.
 The result is a list of positions for each magnet.

-The *HalbachMRIDesigner* [@HalbachMRIDesigner] is an opensource project and generates basic (+cad) drawings for (+mri) magnets in a Halbach configuration.
+The *MWO24* [@MWO24] is an opensource project and generates basic (+cad) drawings for (+mri) magnets in a Halbach configuration.
 To do this, the number of magnets and additional parameters for the properties of the (+cad) model to be created are passed to the function provided as input parameters using a (+json) file.
-The result is an *OpenSCAD* [@OpenSCAD] based 3D model of the magnet holder.
+The result is an *OpenSCAD* [@MMN19] based 3D model of the magnet holder.

 As a result, there are two projects which are both suitable for the task of optimizing and creating Halbach magnets for (+mri) applications.
 The data structures are not compatible with each other.
 However, they are executed manually one after the other to obtain a final result with manual data conversation.